Chrismarsh/duplicacy-gnome-extension/README.md

 ## Use
 Copy the shell script to `~/.config/argos` and set `+x`.

-With duplicacy, use `-stats` and output to a folder.
+With duplicacy, use `-stats` and output to a logfile.
 E.g., `duplicacy backup -stats &> ~/duplicacy.backup.log`

 In the shell script, set the location of the backup log file (`backuplog`) and the location of where the file used to set pause/unpaused (`pausedfile`).
 Setting a relative path does not seem to work.